COSC322-Group9/ChessAI/README.md

 ## Project details
 This project can be broken down to finding the best state-space possible for the current given state-space.
 The best solution for this problem will be generating all possible moves from the current state and search for the best move to answer every moves of the opponent.
 However, this method will cost significant resources (time and space) since all the state-space possible is huge.
 Therefore, it will not be possible for the current configuration: **30 seconds per move** and **a Macbook Air**.

-As mentioned, this project used the Minimax algorithm and Iterative Depth First Search.
+As mentioned, this project used the Minimax algorithm and Iterative Deepening Depth First Search.
 This implementation could fit the configuration above because this can stop finding best move at a given time but still have a good enough move while only use a reasonable computational power and memory.
 ### Minimax algorithm
 Minimax algorithm simple Java implementation:
 ```java